ZXShady/bigint/README.md

 // bigint i = nullptr; // error usage of deleted constructor (bigint::bigint(nullptr)= delete)
-bigint j{}; // fastest way to initialize to zero bigint k; // fastest way to initialize to zero bigint l{0} // is slower than two above
+bigint j{}; // fastest way to initialize to zero bigint k; // fastest way to initialize to zero
+//bigint l(); // silent error it is a function declaration bigint m{0} // is slower than two above
 ```
 ---
 # avaible operators